Doctor of Philosophy Requirements

 - Minimum 12 credits of AEM courses at the 5xxx or 8xxx level

-- Minimum of 12 credits of non-AEM courses
+- Minimum of 12 credits of non-AEM courses that pertain towards your degree

 - NO MORE than 8 credits total at the 4xxx level